abnormalhare/sm64-docs/docs/code/functions/coop-functions/define_custom_obj_fields.md

 ## Description

 Defines a custom set of overlapping object fields.
+The function loops through the table given and makes sure to check the given field is valid.
+It then adds it to a list of customFields.

 ## Lua Example